Luphen1/Heart-Attack-Portfolio-Project-/README.md

 ###  Tools
 - Excel - used for data cleaning to check of there are missing values and duplicate records across the spreadsheet.
-- MySQL - used to change the data type from age numeric value Column to string data type Column which enhances readibility and simplicity for visualization purposes.
+- MySQL - used to change the data type from age numeric value Column to string data type Column which enhances readability and simplicity for visualization purposes.
 - Power Bi - Creating Reports

 ###  Data Cleaning/Preparing